How To Plan A Destination Wedding Easily

 Destination Weddings at Villa di Maiano

-Today, thanks to technology, event professionals are able to work remotely with their clients using digital planning tools.
+Today, thanks to technology, event professionals are able to work remotely with their clients using digital planning tools to plan destination weddings and events.

 “Allseated has been a game-changer for me as a destination wedding planner, both in terms of enabling me to develop detailed and to-scale floorplans for my weddings but also due to the way in which it facilitates collaborations and communications between myself, my couples and the vendors.
 Developing seating plans can be one of the most stressful parts of the planning process for couples, and while Allseated can’t actually make the decisions for the couple, it undoubtedly helps with the logistics of the process.” – Michelle Jacobs of Elegante by Michelle J.